Pakur: Education

-Pakur has now Polytechnic Institute -Owned by Deptt. of Higher, Technical Education and Skill Development, Govt. of Jharkhand run and Manage in PPP Mode by M/s Cybobhubaneswar Educational Foundation.
-The Polytechnic Institute is approved by AICTE and SBTE.At present with Five Streams (Civil, Electrical, Metallurgy, Mining and Mechanical) total 300 Seats are available out of which 240 for Jharkhand Students and 60 for other states.
-The Polytechnic is spread in 7.1 Acres with more than 2.0 Lakhs built up area with all amenities(Including Boys and Girls Hostel).
+Pakur has now Polytechnic Institute -Owned by Deptt. of Higher, Technical Education and Skill Development, Govt. of Jharkhand.
+The Polytechnic Institute is approved by AICTE and SBTE.
+The college is spread in 7.1 Acres with more than 2.0 Lakhs built up area with all amenities (Including Boys and Girls Hostel).

+RNS Academy at Bari Aliganj Pakur provided physical training who are like to join defense services like Indian Army, Para Militry etc.